 I'm sure people have a lot of questions.
 I'll try to answer the most common ones here:

 What was the Wavve sale price?

-- We've decided not to disclose the exact amount or specific deal terms at this time (could change at a later date if everyone agrees).
+- It was more than we dreamed, but we've decided not to disclose the exact amount or specific deal terms at this time (could change at a later date if everyone agrees).
 If you're someone who nerds out about SaaS valuations, you could probably make an accurate estimate.

 What about Wavve?

 - Wavve is in great hands.
 Calm Capital is committed to investing heavily in Wavve and has some exciting plans on the horizon.
 We've spent the last few months transitioning the new team and they already have a very capable CEO who has been running the day to day for the last month, Jeff Dolan.

 - No. I'm not sure what I'd do with myself.
 Currently full-time on Churnkey, spending more time with my boys, and hacking on more Bitcoin side projects.

 - Yes, and I'll try to unpack some of this over the next few weeks/ months.
 My biggest point of advice is BE PATIENT.
 If you've built a strong business, time is on your side.
 A good business should feel like something you don't want to sell.
 If you're itching to exit, buyers are going to notice that and your valuation will reflect it.
 Build the dream business that you want to run, and your purchase price will reflect that.

 DM me on Twitter (@nickfogle) or reach out to the former Wavve owners via email (email@example.com) for any inquiries.

 Here's a personal favorite if you'd like to read more about how I went from driving a shuttle to teaching myself to code, paying off $250,000 in debt, and building Wavve.